-BEVERAGES: We provide cold gatorade and water all day on the boat and in camp in the morning & evening.
+BEVERAGES: We provide cold gatorade and water all day long on the boat and in camp in the evening.
 If you wish to have any other beverages (soda, juices, alcohol, etc.) you must supply your own.
 Hard liquor should be in plastic containers.
-Soda, beer, and any additional drinks must be in aluminum cans (NO GLASS).
-Drinks will be stored away by the guides during the day and available to you in the evenings.
-You can purchase drinks in Page.
-Please be aware: We are unable to keep drinks on ice on a wilderness adventure.
+Soda, beer, and any additional beverages must be in aluminum cans (NO GLASS).
+Your beverages will be stowed away by the guides during the day and available to you in the evenings.
+You may want to mark your cans on the top with a permanent marker.
+We are unable to keep drinks on ice on a wilderness adventure.

-VALUABLES: You will want to have photo ID, a major credit card, cash.
+VALUABLES: You will want to have photo ID, a major credit card, and cash.
 All other valuables and jewelry should be left at home or in a safe location.

 GRATUITIES: It is customary upon receiving a satisfactory trip to tip the river crew.
 It is an acknowledgement of a job well done and greatly appreciated by members of the crew.
 If you feel a tip is in order, the average runs between 10%-12%.
-You may leave it with the trip leader and he/she will distribute it among the crew.
+You may leave it with the trip leader and he/she will distribute is among the crew.